AntCPLab/OpenCoral/README.md

-To run a program on two different machines, firstly the preprocessing data must be copied across to the second machine (or shared using sshfs), and secondly, Player-Online.x needs to be passed the machine where Server.x is running. e.g. if this machine is name `diffie` on the local network:
+To run a program on two different machines, firstly the preprocessing data must be copied across to the second machine (or shared using sshfs), and secondly, Player-Online.x needs to be passed the machine where the first party is running. e.g. if this machine is name `diffie` on the local network:

-`./Player-Online.x -pn 5000 -h diffie 0 test_all`
+`./Player-Online.x -N 2 -h diffie 0 test_all`

-`./Player-Online.x -pn 5000 -h diffie 1 test_all`
+`./Player-Online.x -N 2 -h diffie 1 test_all`

+The software uses TCP ports around 5000 by default, use the `-pn` argument to change that.

 #### Compiling and running programs from external directories